Characters: Team Fortress 2 Offense

 - And once you have seen Soldier's crazy eyes, you will agree that this is a good thing.

 - Fluffy Tamer: Whether it's rabid raccoons, bald eagles, or giant brain-eating maggots, Soldier seems to be genuinely fond of animals.
+He'd also rather contemplate eating his friends than some ermines in Siberia.
+Doesn't keep him from neck-snapping an angry bear, though.

 - Friend to All Children: He's tough, but he took three kids trick-or-treating on Halloween, and didn't hesitate to defend the children of Teufort from Old Nick.